VICO-UoE/mlpractical/notes/running-jobs-on-the-compute-cluster.md

 where `[path-to-python-script]` is the path to the Python script you wish to submit as a job e.g. `$HOME/train-model.py`.
 The script can then be submitted to the cluster using

 ```
-qsub -q cpu $HOME/mlp_job.sh
+qsub -q cpu $HOME/mlp-job.sh
 ```

-assuming the `mlp_job.sh` script is in your home directory on the cluster file system.
+assuming the `mlp-job.sh` script is in your home directory on the cluster file system.
 The `-q` option specifies which queue list to submit the job to; for MLP you should run jobs on the `cpu` queue.

 The scheduler will allocate the job to one of the CPU nodes.
 You can check on the status of submitted jobs using `qsub` - again `man qsub` can be used to give details of the output of this command and various optional arguments.